miho030/Fox2AV-CLI/README.md

   > supporting zip and rar, 7zip, tar, tar.gz, tar.bz, bz files.
 2. Introduced a new type of vaccine engine!
   - The structure of the FoxVc engine is based on the "Structure and Principle of Anti-Virus" written by professor Choi Won-hyuk, who is currently developing Kicom vaccine.

+### 5. A new FoxVc is developed!!!
+  1. Fox2Av is updated!
+  > please watch out new source code at TestCode folder.

 * * *